rtcharity/resources.eahub.org/content/other/advice-for-talking-to-journalists.md

 If a journalist wants to talk with you or your EA group, it’s a good idea to talk to us (at the above address) for any pointers and for help deciding about whether to meet with them.

+{{< keyquote "This is the keyquote that sums up the article" >}}

 **Saying no:**

 You don’t have to talk to journalists, and it’s often a better idea not to.
 You can always say, “Sorry, I’m really not the best person to talk to about that.”

 You can close events to the press.
 Having media there creates extra work for organizers, and you will not always have time for that.
 For example, here’s the message we send to journalists who apply to EA Global:

 > _“I wanted to let you know that we're happy to have you there as a community member who’s interested in effective altruism, but the event is closed to the press and we won't be allowing interviews, etc. at the event.”_